Sharing & permissions

 First, here's a quick tour of the

-email@example.com an example guest on the page who was invited from outside the workspace — she can only view the page.
+email@example.com an example of a Page Guest who was invited from outside the workspace — she can only view this page.

 The dropdown menus on the right let you set their level of access.